ashishpm/hello-world/README.md

 i am 20 years old.

 Currentyl I am interested in Data analysis
-I am looking for an intern in GS
+I am looking for an intern in any data science companies.